Culinary Chef Resume Guide + Tips + Example

 Certifications for a culinary chef resume

-A certification is not required to work as a culinary chef, but having at least one can put you ahead of the pack.
+A certification is not required to work as a chef but having at least one can put you ahead of the pack.
 Hiring managers will be impressed with your industry, in-depth knowledge and passion for your profession.

 Pair your resume with a matching cover letter